-Bowe wins 1,000 at US speedskating trials, Jackson 3rd
+Bowe, teen Stolz win 1,000 races at US speedskating trials

-MILWAUKEE (AP) — Brittany Bowe won the women’s 1,000 meters in a track-record time at the U.S. speedskating trials Thursday to earn her third Olympic berth.
+MILWAUKEE (AP) — Brittany Bowe won the women’s 1,000 meters and teenager Jordan Stolz beat Joey Mantia in the men’s 1,000 at the U.S. speedskating trials Thursday.

-The 33-year-old skater from Ocala, Florida, finished first in 1 minute, 13.63 seconds.
+Bowe, a 33-year-old skater from Ocala, Florida, finished first in 1 minute, 13.63 seconds.
 Kimi Goetz was second at 1:14.89.
 Erin Jackson, the first Black woman to win a World Cup event this season, was third at 1:15.88.

 Jackson’s specialty is the 500, which is set for Friday at the Pettit National Ice Center.